mhvbyrne/FM/Content and Products/OSCE/explanation/bronchoscopy_explanation.md

 **Bronchoscopy** - "is a camera test to look into a your lungs because of [reason], which projects onto a screen that the doctor can see."

-Reasons:
-- Chronic cough
-- Haemoptysis
-- Abnormal findings on Chest X ray or CT scan.

 ### Benefits

-- **Diagnosis** - "It allows the doctor to have a look at the lungs to help diagnose any problems in a way which X ray or a CT scan may not show."
+**Diagnosis** - "It allows the doctor to have a look at the lungs to help diagnose any problems in a way which X ray or a CT scan may not show."

-  - Infection
-  - Tumours
-  - Mucus
-  - Bleeding
-- **Investigation** - "If there are any abnormalities a sample of tissue can be taken called a biopsy or washing out cells with salt water."
+**Investigation** - "If there are any abnormalities a sample of tissue can be taken called a biopsy or washing out cells with salt water."

-  - Biopsy
-  - Bronchial lavage
-- **Treatment** - "It can also be used to treat certain lung problems."
+**Treatment** - "It can also be used to treat certain lung problems."

+Treatments include:
   - Remove inhaled foreign body
   - Stent collapsed airway
   - Remove tumour if blocking airway